CtrlK

 Actionability

-The Quick Start section provides fully executable SQL examples covering multiple scenarios (no clustering, PARTITIONED BY, CLUSTER BY on v2 and v3, UniForm enablement).
+The Quick Start provides fully executable SQL examples covering multiple scenarios (no clustering, PARTITIONED BY, CLUSTER BY on v2 vs v3, UniForm enablement).
 The Common Issues table gives specific solutions with exact property names and commands.
-The critical rules are concrete and specific.
+The capability matrix is immediately useful for decision-making.

 3 / 3